Technical SEO Audit Checklist

 - Important pages receive internal links from relevant, high-authority pages on the site

-- No key pages are orphaned (zero internal links pointing to them)
+- No key pages are orphaned.
+All key pages should have at least one internal link pointing to them

 - Breadcrumbs are present and correctly structured

-- Anchor text in internal links is descriptive and varied — not all “click here” or exact-match keyword repetition
+- Anchor text in internal links is descriptive and varied.
+Avoid “click here” or exact-match keyword repetition

-- No broken internal links (crawl export filtered by 4xx on internal links)
+- No broken internal links.
+Filter crawl export by 4xx on internal links

 - Pagination: multi-page sections are linked sequentially